graevy

 It’s good.
 Unified configuration in a single dir.
 I’m bought-in now, costs completely sunk, which is its own problem.

 NixOS integrates very well with systemd, which I wasn’t expecting.
 I’m not really writing my own unit files often, but you can’t rely on the abstraction.
-There’s a larger pattern of NixOS’ native configs not being granular enough.
+There’s a larger pattern of nixos’ native configs not being granular enough.
 For instance: defining a service that doesn’t start automatically on boot requires a slight hack where I would really just like services.thing.enabled = true and services.thing.auto = false, and to not have to manually write unitfiles.
-Truthfully in the spirit of open source I should add the feature to services myself, but I’ve heard many nightmare stories from my hackspace friends about trying to get NixOS PRs merged.
+Truthfully in the spirit of open source I should add the feature to services myself, but I’ve heard many horror stories from my hackspace friends about trying to get nixos PRs merged.

 When you leave the happy path, it’s awful.
-The documentation is sparse7, you have to hack to get anything done, in a system that does not want you to create undeclared state.
-The NixOS equivalent of a “linux evening” fixing something gets inverted: spend 3 hours building something that won’t break, where normal users often simply apt install.
+The documentation is sparse8, you have to hack to get anything done, in a system that does not want you to create undeclared state.
+The NixOS equivalent of a “linux evening” fixing something gets inverted: spend 3 hours building something that won’t break, where normal users simply apt install.
 I honestly think most nixpkgs maintainers are just people who went down a hole and had to build a package about it.

-What does NixOS offer? ultimately, lightweight portability:
+What does nixos offer? ultimately, lightweight portability:

 • easy environmental CI/CD by regenerating old versions of the OS.
 A great alternative to heavy system backup/restore, but not great for stateful objects, which aren’t usually things that break during upgrades, so, great feature!